ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 # Security Considerations

-When a Client receives a message from a sender for the first time, it needs to have a mechanism in place to avoid replay, e.g. Appendix B.2 of {{I-D.ietf-core-object-security}}.
+When a Client receives a message from a sender for the first time, it needs to have a mechanism in place to avoid replay, e.g. Appendix B.2 of {{RFC8613}}.

 The KDC must renew the group keying material upon its expiration.